APPLICATIONS for 2026-27 are now open

 - Internet access including hotspots

-- Other needs will be considered – tell us if you have special circumstances.
+- Other needs will be considered – tell us what you need.

 Money will be put in your school account, or students can be reimbursed for books, supplies, etc. needed for school.
 We’ll explain all that later.
 Funds are awarded after you have registered for classes and you have gotten your award letter from FAFSA or WASFA, and when you have a student ID.